xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 As long as we're this close, we might as well create the code to deal with an assignment statement.
-This code needs only to remember the name of the target variable where we are to store the result of an expression, call Expression, then store the number.
+This code needs only to remember the name of the target variable where we are to store the result of an expression, call `Expression`, then store the number.
 The procedure is shown next:

 ```delphi